Twalton1452/The_Gang_Serves_Food/README.md

 1. Clone the repo
 2. Open with Godot 4+ [Download Latest Here](https://godotengine.org/)
 	- Project is currently on 4.0.2
-3. Hit Player and "Host"
+3. Hit Play in the Editor with the Project opened and "Host"

 Running multiple instances
 1. In the Editor Click Debug at the top